Matt-Maree/Catechol-Benchmark-Hackathon/README.md

      - Leave-one-solvent-out for the single-solvent task
      - Leave-one-ramp-out splits for the full task
    - Evaluation metric: RMSE on held-out validation folds (final ensemble model obtained an RMSE of 0.08825 on the combined evaluation of the single-solvent and multi-solvent tasks)
-   - The final ensemble scores are competitive with the top Kaggle leaderboard entries.
+   - The final ensemble scores are competitive with the top Kaggle leaderboard entries

 ## Reproducibility Notes
    - All data loading and utility functions come from the official Kaggle competition package